Bradford Industrial Museum: Domestic looms

 The hand loom with the witch is typical of many that were used in the mills by cloth designers to develop new fabric designs and patterns.
 They are still used in the textile departments of universities and colleges for training students in weaving and the designing of fabrics.
 The shafts are lifted by a witch, an early form of dobby, with weights underneath to pull the shafts down, and can work up to 50 shafts to produce very complicated patterns.
 The weft is put in by hand using the flying shuttle method invented in 1733 by John Kay, and up to four colours can be woven in the weft using Robert Kay's (son of John Kay) 1760 invention of the multiple shuttle box.
 On this simple-to-operate loom, the designer is able to explore the application of new design ideas before beginning production trials on a wider loom.
 Many of the designs for woven fabrics made today were developed and created long ago on similar narrow-width pattern looms.

 The handloom with jacquard is a wooden hand loom typical of the many thousands of looms that were used in the domestic cottage industry throughout the British Isles.
 They were gradually replaced by all-metal looms (see the Hattersley domestic loom) and new methods of working practice, such as the factory system, during the Industrial Revolution.
 The loom has a four-shuttle drop box to weave up to four colours of weft and has John Kay's flying shuttle method of inserting the weft.
 Most of the handlooms used in the home were ordinary shaft looms.
 These do not require roof space and would be weaving standard cloths, unlike this loom which is fitted with a 360 hook de Vogue jacquard and can weave very complex fabrics.

 The plain Hattersley Domestic Loom was specially developed for cottage or home use and designed to replace the wooden handloom; the Domestic is similar in construction to a power loom.
-It was introduced c.1900 and the makers claimed that a speed of 160 picks per minute could be easily attained with from 2 to 8 shafts weaving a variety of fabrics.
+It was introduced in c.1900 and the makers claimed that a speed of 160 picks per minute could be easily attained with from 2 to 8 shafts weaving a variety of fabrics.
 Because foot pedals, or treadles, operate the loom it is still classed as a handloom, but it is much easier and faster to weave as all the motions of the loom are connected via crankshaft and gear wheels.
 Because the loom is designed to use only one shuttle when weaving, giving a solid colour in the weft, it is termed a plain loom.
 The cast metal chair, manufactured along with the loom, can be raised or lowered to suit, and the seat rocks forward and back as the weaver treadles the loom.